LordThunder333/composite-fermions-mh/spherical-geometry/README.md

 Two dimensional electron gas confined to Haldane Sphere.
 Jain-Kamilla Projection implemented according to Jain, J. K. Composite Fermions.
 (Cambridge University Press, 2007). doi:10.1017/CBO9780511607561, Appendix J.

+Jastrow Derivative file not included, as too large for Github.
+Can be found at:

+All relevant functions to the spherical geometry are placed in spherical_geometry_utilities.jl.